mariamekhael/E-Commerce_BiddingEngine/README.md

 - The auction timer is based on the system clock — if you set a 1-minute auction, it genuinely expires in 60 seconds

 ---

-*Built as a Java OOP learning project.
-Feel free to fork, extend, or break it.*